mehdighasemzadeh/Fuzzy-Estimator/README.md

 # Fuzzy-Estimator

-We estimate a 2D-Sinc function using fuzzy models (Takagi-Sugeno, Sugeno, and Active Learning Method) and also the effect of noise on these model is revealed, while running code all the implementation details are shown.
+We estimate a 2D-Sinc function using fuzzy models (Takagi-Sugeno, Sugeno, and Active Learning Method) and also the effect of noise on these model is revealed.
+While running code implementation details are shown.

 ## 2D-Sinc